Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states it returns the Bitwarden CLI status (locked/unlocked, server, user), with a specific verb and resource, distinguishing it from sibling tools that perform create/edit/delete operations.
+The description clearly states that the tool returns Bitwarden CLI status (locked/unlocked, server, user).
+It uses a specific verb ('Returns') and resource ('status'), which distinguishes it from the many sibling tools that perform mutations or retrievals of specific items.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.